lordmauve/pgzero/doc/introduction.rst

 Drawing a background
 --------------------

-Next, let's add a :func:`draw` function and set window dimensions.
+Let's get rid of that boring old logo.
+To do this we need to define a :func:`draw` function.

 Pygame Zero will call this function whenever it needs to paint the screen.
+Additionally we can set the width and height of the window.

 In ``intro.py``, add the following::